knime/knime-business-hub-public/README.md

 DNS entries will need to be created for the following endpoints:

-* `hub.example.com` - root URL also used for the Business Hub UI
+* `hub.example.com` - root URL also used for the KNIME Business Hub UI
 * `apps.hub.example.com` - used for exposing workflow-defined Data Apps
-* `api.hub.example.com` - exposed the Business Hub API
+* `api.hub.example.com` - exposed the KNIME Business Hub API
-* `ws.hub.example.com` - used for websocket communication between Browser/AP and Business Hub
+* `ws.hub.example.com` - used for websocket communication between Browser/AP and KNIME Business Hub
-  * Currently used for exposing KNIME AI service available in Business Hub Standard or Enterprise `1.8.0` and higher
+  * Currently used for exposing KNIME AI service available in KNIME Business Hub Standard or Enterprise `1.8.0` and higher
   * Requires the Loadbalancer in front of the Ingress controller supports Layer-4/TCP/TLS (i.e. AWS Application Load Balancer or Network Load Balancer, etc.)
 * `auth.hub.example.com` - used for exposing the embedded Keycloak user store
 * `storage.hub.example.com` - used for exposing the embedded Minio object store where workflows and data files are located